-Utilize this section to specify weather barriers for exterior walls behind masonry veneer, metal panels, or siding.
+Utilize this CSI 3-part SimpleSpecs™ to specify weather barriers for exterior walls behind masonry veneer, metal panels, or siding.

-This specification includes the follow types of barriers, however other types may be added as required:
+This specification includes the following types of barriers; however, other types may be added as required:

 Barriers serve as a barrier against water infiltration, air infiltration, and moisture vapor transmission through exterior wall assemblies.